 - Yellow – areas without trees.
 Solid, strong yellow is used for closely-cropped grassy areas, such as playing fields or mown areas.
 Paler yellow is used for rougher terrain, such as tussocky grass and heather.
 There can be quite a big variation in the actual runnability on light yellow areas.

-The British Orienteering website Newcomer's Guide also contains helpful information.
+The Newcomer's Guide on the British Orienteering website also contains helpful information.

 - An introductory video: Start Orienteering || A Newcomer's Guide

 - A series of introductory videos by Manchester & District Orienteering Club:

 Get Out & Go | Orienteering

 - A series of coaching videos, featuring members of the GB squad: Get Up To Speed

 This orienteering map symbols page provides downloadable guides to the map symbols, which are very useful.